-The original Neigh-Lox®, with the blue label, was developed in 1996 to address the ever-growing problem of stomach ulcers in horses.
-Neigh-Lox’s proprietary formula maintains normal stomach pH by buffering excess gastric acid and coating the stomach.
-Four ounces (2 scoops) of Neigh-Lox helps maintain normal stomach pH for 6 to 8 hours.
-Neigh-Lox can be offered two to three times daily to horses that are at high risk for developing ulcers due to pervious history or current lifestyle.
-Neigh-Lox can be used as needed during times of stress to maintain a healthy stomach.
+The original Neigh-Lox®, with the blue label, was developed in 1996 to address the ever-growing problem of an imbalanced stomach environment in horses.
+Neigh-Lox’s proprietary formula maintains normal stomach pH and healthy mucosal tissues.
+Four ounces (2 scoops) of Neigh-Lox helps maintain normal stomach environment for 6 to 8 hours.
+Neigh-Lox can be offered two to three times daily or it can be used as needed during times of stress to maintain a healthy stomach.
 Neigh-Lox is an excellent follow-up to a course of omeprazole to support continuing recovery.

 Neigh-Lox® Advanced, with the pink label, was formulated in response to growing concerns related to the poor hindgut health experienced by many modern horses.
-Diets rich in starch and stressful lifestyles make modern horses susceptible to gastric ulcers, colonic ulcers, hindgut acidosis, and microbial imbalances leading to colic, diarrhea, and laminitis.
-Neigh-Lox Advanced contains ingredients that not only buffer and coat the stomach like original Neigh-Lox, but support healing and lower levels of inflammation throughout the digestive tract.
+Diets rich in starch and stressful lifestyles make modern horses susceptible to gastric ulcers, colonic ulcers, hindgut acidosis, and microbial imbalances.
+Neigh-Lox Advanced contains ingredients that not only support a normal stomach environment like original Neigh-Lox, but support healing and lower levels of inflammation throughout the digestive tract.
 Neigh-Lox Advanced has yeast fermentation metabolites that support the reduction of pathogenic bacteria while populating the gut with beneficial bacteria.
 The inclusion of saccharomyces boulardii in Neigh-Lox Advanced reduces the risk of hindgut imbalances by supporting complete digestion of starches and sugars in the foregut, before they can escape into the hindgut and cause problems.
 Additionally, S. boulardii supplies nutrients to the gastrointestinal tissues that support the growth of healthy cells and healing of damaged tissue.
 Daily supplementation of four ounces (2 scoops), two to three times per day of Neigh-Lox Advanced is recommended.
 Continual support is the key to recovery and maintenance of a healthy digestive tract.

 - What causes gastric ulcers?